catallo/ht/README.md

 ##### Installation

+⚠ Important: If you just want to use ht, don't clone this repo or download from Github actions.
+Instead, download the binary from the Downloads/Releases section below.

 1. Download the archive for your platform from the Downloads section below.
 2. Unzip the archive.
 3. Using a terminal, navigate to the directory containing the ht binary and run it with the -i flag to start the installation process.